-Alternative 2A: A Plan with Additional Requirements for Environmental Protection and Management this alternative would provide additional requirements for environmental protection and management, including those taken from the Wild Atlantic Way Operational Programme and those relating to infrastructure capacity, visitor management and green infrastructure and ecosystem services.
+Alternative 2A: A Plan with Additional Requirements for Environmental Protection and Management

+In addition to the measures relating to sustainable development, environmental protection, environmental management (and associated effects) which are provided under all alternatives, and measures relating to seasonality (all year round visitor experiences) and regionality (dispersal of visitors throughout the area, provided for by this alternative and Alternative 2B, this alternative would provide additional requirements for environmental protection and management, including those taken from the Wild Atlantic Way Operational Programme and those relating to infrastructure capacity, visitor management and green infrastructure and ecosystem services.
 In order to be realised, projects included in the Plan (in a similar way to other projects from any other sector) would have to demonstrate compliance, as relevant, with various provisions of legislation, policies, plans and programmes that form the statutory decision-making and consent-granting framework, of which the Plan is not part and does not contribute towards.